Exaphis/Glare/README.md

 # Lucidus
 Java-based Overwatch cheat

-NOTE: Does not work anymore
+Proof of concept, does not work due to Blizzard disabling screen capture after LLMHF_INJECTED flags